 - This blade from Irwin is available at an affordable price.

-- Some people do not like the quality of this blade.
+- A small number of people do not like the quality of this blade.

 #5.
 Freud D1244X Diablo 12″ Miter Saw Blade

-- Most of the blades on our list are 10 inches blade, but this is a 12-inch blade.
+- Most of the blades on our list are 10 inches blades, but this is a 12-inch blade.

 - The brand offers a lifetime warranty on the quality of the blade.